mungitoperrito/js_ts/README.md

-# js_ts
+# JavaScript and TypeScript

-JavaScript and TypeScript courses
+This repo contains small projects and exercise code from learning sites.